Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Road trip (Provence, Normandy)Nomad or Holafly4 carriers = best rural fallback

-France + Spain/Italy circuitAny of the 3Europe plan covers all countries automatically
+France + Spain/Italy circuitAny (Europe plan)Europe plans cover all countries automatically

 FAQ — Best eSIM for France 2026